 \subsection{The Spatial Distribution of Metal-poor Stars}

-We present the currently largest all-sky stellar sample mapping the three-dimensional distribution of metal-poor stars in the inner Galaxy.
-The first two columns of Figure~\ref{fig:lb_XZ_Au18} show the spatial density of the final sample in three metallicity bins: $-2.0 \le \mathrm{[Fe/H]} < -1.0$, $-3.0 \le \mathrm{[Fe/H]} < -2.0$, and $-4.0 \le \mathrm{[Fe/H]} < -3.0$.
-As revealed by the stellar number-density contours in Figure~\ref{fig:lb_XZ_Au18}, stars in all three metallicity bins exhibit a centrally concentrated, flattened spheroidal structure extending to $\sim15$ kpc in Galactocentric radius, with $r_{\mathrm{gc}}$ enclosing 68\% of the stars being 12.2 kpc, 17.9 kpc, and 15.1 kpc, respectively.
-This confirms that stars with $\mathrm{[Fe/H]}$ as low as $-4.0$ are preferentially concentrated toward the Galactic center, in agreement with the observational findings of \citet{Rix2022}, as well as the simulation results of \citet{BK22}.
+We present the currently largest all-sky stellar sample mapping the 3D distribution of metal-poor stars in the inner Galaxy.
+Figure~\ref{fig:lb_XZ_Au18} shows the spatial density of the final sample in three metallicity bins: $-2.0 \le \mathrm{[Fe/H]} < -1.0$, $-3.0 \le \mathrm{[Fe/H]} < -2.0$, and $-4.0 \le \mathrm{[Fe/H]} < -3.0$.
+As revealed by the stellar number-density contours in Figure~\ref{fig:lb_XZ_Au18}, stars in all three metallicity bins exhibit a centrally concentrated, flattened spheroidal structure extending to $\sim15$ kpc in Galactocentric radius, with $r_{\mathrm{gc}}$ enclosing 68\% of the stars being 12.2, 17.9, and 15.1 kpc, respectively.
+This confirms that stars with $\mathrm{[Fe/H]}$ as low as $\sim-3.5$ are preferentially concentrated toward the Galactic center, in agreement with the observational findings of \citet{Rix2022} and the simulation results of \citet{BK22}.